 Enter the interest earned from specified private activity bonds reduced (but not below zero) by any deduction that would have been allowable if the interest were includible in gross income for regular tax purposes.
+Each payer of this type of interest may send a Form 1099-INT to the estate or trust showing the amount of this interest in box 9.
 Specified private activity bonds are any qualified bonds (as defined in section 141) issued after August 7, 1986.
 See section 57(a)(5) for more information.

+Do not include interest on qualified Gulf Opportunity Zone bonds described in section 1400N(a).
 Exempt-interest dividends paid by a regulated investment company are treated as interest from specified private activity bonds to the extent the dividends are attributable to interest received by the company on the bonds, minus an allocable share of the expenses paid or incurred by the company in earning the interest.
+This amount may also be reported to the estate or trust on Form 1099-INT in box 9.